 Article (PDF Available) in Acta Palaeontologica Polonica 50(4):757–776 · April 2005 with 762 Reads

 Teeth are rectangular (Pinched in center)

 Crowns are compressed, more flattened, tip tends to be pointed

 So if you are comfortable distinguishing between the two you can own a Rex tooth at a price that is much more affordable than the big one.
 It will not be the statement piece but its still Rex.

-I have not said anything about the Tyrannosaur Aublysodon and still see premaxillary teeth, those without serrations sold under that name.
+Premaxillary teeth, those without serrations.
 This dinosaur is considered nomen dubium and teeth ascribed to it belong to other Tyrannosaurs.

 These of course are my opinions and I understand that there is a different views by some on Nanotyrannus and that's okay.
 We will convert you someday